supply_chain_node Module

 Convert the SupplyChainNode object to a dict.
 Converts the object recursively, calling to_dict() on each object that is an attribute of the node (DemandSource, etc.).

-Successors and predecessors are stored as their indices only, not SupplyChainNode objects.
-They should be replaced with the node objects if this function is called recursively from a SupplyChainNetwork’s from_dict() method.
+These should be replaced with the corresponding node objects if this function is called recursively from a SupplyChainNetwork’s from_dict() method.

 Returns